José Antonio de Alzate y Ramírez

-José Antonio de Alzate y Ramírez (20 November 1737 – 2 February 1799) was a priest in New Spain, scientist, historian, cartographer, and journalist.
+José Antonio de Alzate y Ramírez (20 November 1737 – 2 February 1799) was a priest in New Spain, scientist, historian, and cartographer.

 Life and career

 He was born in Ozumba in 1737, the child of Felipe de Alzate and María Josefa Ramírez, a descendant of Juana Inés de la Cruz.
-He studied in the Colegio de San Ildefonso in Mexico City, graduating as a bachelor in theology in 1756.
-A priest from the age of 20, he was also a corresponding member of the French and Spanish academies of science, and one of the earliest trustworthy observers of Mexican meteorology.
-He attained a high reputation as a zoologist and botanist, and his researches led the way for modern exploration of Mexican antiquities.
-He published the Gaceta de Literatura, and an essay titled La limite des niéges perpetuelles en Volcan Popocatepetl.
+He studied in the Colegio de San Ildefonso in Mexico City, graduating with a bachelor in theology in 1756.
+He was ordained a Catholic priest at the age of 20.